 - implementing the recommendations of the Chief Scientist and Engineer report, Advice on the protection of the Campbelltown koala population

-- aligning strategic planning to the draft Cumberland Plain Conservation Plan
+- alignment of strategic planning to the draft Cumberland Plain Conservation Plan

-- adopting the Government Architect’s recently released Connecting with Country Framework
+- adoption of the Government Architect’s Connecting with Country Framework

-The department would like to thank both Campbelltown and Wollondilly councils and agencies for their participation and commitment to the pilot program.
+We thank Campbelltown and Wollondilly councils and agencies for their participation in the pilot program.

-The below final outcomes and recommendations of the TAP pilot program have been provided to the proponents to update their respective proposal in preparation for the statutory process:
+These final TAP outcomes and recommendations have been provided to the proponents so they can update their proposals in preparation for the statutory process:

-The department has conducted a review of the pilot program.
-The review document below provides recommendations on how the TAP process can be applied to other sites.
+Our review of the pilot program discusses how the TAP process can be applied to other sites: